 The following 9 activities are all fun family-friendly things that you can do while on the island!

 - Swimming – The water is very clear and perfect for swimming!
 Make sure to shuffle your feet to avoid stingrays and look for dolphins!
-One swam right up to us while we were swimming in the pass between Caladesi Island and Honeymoon Island!
+One swam right up to us while we were swimming in the pass between Caladesi and Honeymoon Island!

 - Relax on the Beach – There is nothing more relaxing than stretching out in your beach chair under an umbrella while listening to the waves crash on the beach.